-Since they were not allowed inside the club, the native elite set up their own Bangalore Club on their side of the divide in 1912.
+Since they were not allowed inside the club, the native elites set up their own Bangalore Club on the other side of the divide in 1912.
 This later became the Century Club.
 The Anglo-Indians, of course, had their Bowring Institute.

-This was Bangalore’s structural make-up as she entered the modern age in 1947.
-As India gained independence, the city was named the capital of the Mysore state.
+This was the city’s structural make-up as she entered the modern age in 1947.
+As India gained independence, she was named the capital of the Mysore state.
 In 1949, the twins were formally merged.
 In 1956, she was again named the capital of the newly reconstituted Mysore state.

-The city witnessed the first major post-independence spurt in population around this time, following India’s administrative reorganisation on linguistic lines.
+Around this time, the city witnessed the first major post-independence spurt in population, following India’s administrative reorganisation on linguistic lines.
 “I remember bureaucrats transferred from the Bombay and Madras presidencies arriving here and looking for houses in 1958.
 That was the first influx…though it was not big,” says 90-year-old NL Krishnan, a long-time resident and witness to some of the biggest changes the city underwent.